 - hole 18, a strong par 4 finishing hole (see picture mid article)

-Pinehurst no 8 should be one of key courses to play in any trip to Pinehurst Resort.
+Pinehurst no 8 is be one of key courses to play in any trip to Pinehurst Resort.

 Golf Tours- Pinehurst